-Ask your financial adviser if they are serving you in a fiduciary capacity.
+Ask your financial advisor if they are serving you in a fiduciary capacity.
 If they’re not, take that fact into account as you weigh the pros and cons of investments that they suggest to you.

 “Talk to friends and neighbors you trust.
 Ask who they use, if they’re good, if they communicate with clients the way they want to be communicated with.
-I always suggest interviewing at least three candidates before deciding to work with any kind of financial adviser,” Moore says.
+I always suggest interviewing at least three candidates before deciding to work with any kind of financial advisor,” Moore says.

 “From a purely competitive side, the reputation of being ethically minded is what keeps you in business,” he says.